HypeCheck

 Red Flags to Watch For

-• Purified water listed as a 'key ingredient' in a supplement is a major red flag — it is used as a placebo in clinical trials, meaning it is the baseline against which real ingredients are tested
+• Purified water listed as an 'active' supplement ingredient is a red flag — it is universally used as a placebo in clinical trials, meaning it is the baseline against which real ingredients are tested.

 Products Containing Purified Water